 3. Improves Overall Gameplay Experience

-Lastly, using the G Shift mode help improve your overall gaming experience.
+Lastly, using the G Shift mode helps improve your overall gaming experience.

-By allowing you to perform more tasks at once and making it easier for you to handle in-game situations easily!
+By allowing you to perform more tasks at once and making it easier to handle in-game situations easily!

 So why wait?